sap-tutorials/abap-core-development/tutorials/abap-extensibility-cbo-logic/abap-extensibility-cbo-logic.md

 ### Test during development and publish the logic

 In the **Test** section you can test the draft or latest published version of the logic with example runtime data.
-This data can also be saved as variant for later usages.
+This data can also be saved as variant for later use.

 1. Switch to **Test** section